ardakdemir/pyJNERDEP/README.md

 We also share the trained models using drive links together with all the data used for both tasks.

-The entry point for the project is the jointtrainer_multilang.py which controls both training, prediction and evaluation steps through the arguments.
+The entry point to run the main experiments  is the jointtrainer_multilang.py file.
+It controls both training, prediction and evaluation steps through the command line arguments.

 ## Datasets and Trained Models